-Overview: A share option plan is commonly used by companies to attract, reward, and retain talents, typically their employees.
+Overview: A share option plan is commonly used by companies to attract, reward, and retain talent, typically their employees.
 It is commonly known as "ESOP" (Employee Share Option Plan).
 It allows eligible employees to buy a defined number of shares at a fixed price known as the exercise price.
-These employees will benefit from the increase in value of the company by exercising their option to buy shares when the shares are trading at a price greater than the exercise price.
+These employees will benefit from the company's increase in value by exercising their option to buy shares when the shares are trading at a price greater than the exercise price.

 What is a share option?

-A share option is not a share; it is a right to acquire shares when it is exercised.
-Share options are usually "vested" over time or upon fulfilling certain conditions (e.g. performance targets), meaning that the option holder becomes able to exercise the right and acquire shares in the company.
+A share option is not a share but a right to acquire shares when exercised.
+Share options are usually "vested" over time or upon fulfilling certain conditions (e.g. performance targets), meaning that the option holder can exercise the right and acquire shares in the company.

 Steps to be followed for ESOP: